arcan1s/ahriman/docs/architecture.rst

 Implicit dependencies resolution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In addition to the depends/optional/make/check depends lists the server also handles implicit dependencies.
-After success build, the application traverse through the build tree and finds
+After success build, the application traverse through the build tree and finds:

 * Libraries to which the binaries (ELF-files) are linked.
-To do so, the ``NEEDED`` section of the ELF-files are read.
+To do so, the ``NEEDED`` section of the ELF-files is read.
 * Directories which contains files of the package, but do not belong to this package.
 This case covers, for example, python and ruby submodules.

 Having the initial dependencies tree, the application is looking for packages which contains those (both files and directories) paths and creates the initial packages list.
 After that, the packages list is reduced in the following way: